-- Three codecs are used for peer-to-peer calls: G.722, G.711, and G.729A.
-The speech quality of the codecs varies as follows: (High) G.722, G.711, G.729A (Low).
-When the preferred codec of each party differs, the call will be established using the lower codec.
-For example, if the caller prefers G.711 while the called party prefers G.729A, the call will be established using G.729A. - G.722 is only available for calls between KX-NT300 series IP-PTs, KX-NT500 series IP-PTs, and some SIP extensions that support this codec during peer-to-peer communication. - For non-KX-UT series SIP extensions, the priority of the codec that will be used can be specified via the telephone itself.
+- Peer-to-peer calls can only be made between extensions connected to the PBX through the MPR card. - The following IP telephones are peer-to-peer compatible for calls between each other: - KX-NT265 (version 2.00 or later)1 - KX-NT300 series - KX-NT400 - KX-NT500 series - SIP Extensions - For details about checking the version of the KX-NT265, refer to the Installation Manual. - Three codecs are used for peer-to-peer calls: G.722, G.711, and G.729A.
+The speech quality of the codecs varies as follows: (High) G.722, G.711, G.729A (Low). - When the preferred codec of each party differs, the call will be established using the lower codec.
+For example, if the caller prefers G.711 while the called party prefers G.729A, the call will be established using G.729A. - G.722 is only available for calls between KX-NT400 IP-PTs, KX-NT300 series IP-PTs, KX-NT500 series IP-PTs, and some SIP extensions that support this codec during peer-to-peer communication. - Through system programming, it is possible to assign a specific type of codec to be used for each extension. - For SIP extensions, the priority of the codec that will be used can be specified on a SIP extension basis.